Bergamasco Breed Summary

 |Height (at the withers)||Males 50cm - 60 cm, Females 50cm - 56cm|

 |Weight||Males 32kg - 38kg, Females 26kg - 32kg|

 |Coat||The Coat is Very Long wit Mats that Fall Loosely from the Topline Down Their Flanks.
 They are Hard in Texture on the Forequarters but Softer one the Legs and Head.
 The Undercoat is Much Shorter and Denser|

 |Colour||Solid grey, All shades of grey right through to black, Black, Isabella, Fawn|

 |Other Names||Bergamasco Shepherd Dog, Cane da pastore Bergamasco|

-Bergamasco's are naturally protective by nature and weary of strangers.
-Along with an incredible hearing, it means they make fantastic watch dogs!
-However, this does mean that guests to their home may be ‘un-welcome’, so they will need plenty of socialisation and training as pups to try and avoid these behaviours becoming overly intense.
-Their independent natures also mean they aren’t highly keen on listening on what you have to say and may decide when and how they respond – another need for lots of training as a pup!
-However, for the right family, they will make fantastic family pets.
+Bergamasco's are naturally protective and wary of strangers and this paired with their incredible hearing, they make fantastic watchdogs!
+This does mean that guests to their home may be ‘un-welcome’, so they need plenty of socialisation and training as pups to try and avoid these behaviours becoming overly intense.
+Their independent natures mean they're not highly keen on listening to what you have to say and may decide when and how they respond – another need for lots of training as a pup!